Christian Arroyo Player Props: Red Sox vs. Twins

 Christian Arroyo At The Plate

-- Arroyo has nine doubles, two home runs and six walks while batting .223.
+- Arroyo is batting .256 with 10 doubles, three home runs and six walks.

-- In 50.0% of his 36 games this season, Arroyo has picked up at least one hit.
-He's also had six multi-hit games.
+- Arroyo has picked up a hit in 51.4% of his 37 games this season, with at least two hits in 18.9% of them.

-- He has homered in two of 36 games played this season, and in 1.7% of his plate appearances.
+- In three games this season, he has hit a home run (8.1%, and 2.4% of his trips to the dish).

-- In nine games this season (25.0%), Arroyo has picked up an RBI, and in four of those games (11.1%) he had more than one.
+- Arroyo has had an RBI in 10 games this year (27.0%), including five multi-RBI outings (13.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.